kmlixh/crudo/README.md

 # CRUDO - A Flexible CRUD Framework for Go

-CRUDO is a powerful and flexible CRUD (Create, Read, Update, Delete, Operations) framework for Go, built on top of the Gin web framework and GOM database library.
+CRUDO is a powerful and flexible CRUD (Create, Read, Update, Delete, Operations) framework for Go, built on top of the Fiber web framework and GOM database library.
 It provides a simple yet powerful way to create RESTful APIs with minimal boilerplate code.

 ## Features